m4jbz/gol/README.md

 **Note**

 *This algorithm is VERY bad, is really slow and is clearly not the best for this.
-So low fps are a normal thing.*
+So, low fps are a normal thing.*

 *I'm gonna add the hashlife algorithm later.*